marionlo/100-days-of-code/README.md

 **Thoughts:** The problem solving seems more and more easy for me, I really enjoy solving those small algo problems :)

+### Day 23: October 25, 2018

+**Today's Progress**: Today I've learnt about CSS Variables.
+I knew that it was possible to create variables with SASS but I didn't know it was possible with "vanilla" CSS3.
+I did the third project of the Javascript30 challenge and create a small app to control the spacing, blur and color of the spacing of an image.
+That was fun!

+**Thoughts:** that was a fun project!
+It's seems easier to create variables with Sass because the way to write it in pure CSS is quite complicated, especially when  you want to use the variable, var(--yourVar), that can be quite tricky :)